 There are a great many land management tools that may be employed to control and direct growth in an area.
-It is recommended that the Town focus on continuing or addressing the following:
+A description of land management techniques is included in Appendix B of this document.
+Although any of the tools described in Appendix B can be utilized as part of a growth management program, it is recommended that the Town focus on continuing or addressing the following:

 - Revise the zoning ordinance and subdivision regulations to address recommendations in this Plan.
 Recommendations have been made for each planning area.
 Also, there are a number of other revisions that have townwide implications, including residential and commercial development standards and guidelines. - Continue utilizing incentive zoning as a means of preserving quality open space which provides a legitimate public purpose and providing other community amenities such as a Town park or a trail connection.
-For example, a 10% density bonus could be granted to a developer for establishment of trails that provide public benefit.
-Incentive zoning is defined in the Glossary of Planning Terms (Appendix A).
+For example, a 10% density bonus could be granted to a developer for establishment of

-- Continue to support open space as a component of the adopted Open Space, Recreation and Pathways Plan.
+- trails that provide public benefit.
+Incentive zoning is defined in the Growth Management Tools (Appendix C). - Continue to support open space as a component of the adopted Open Space, Recreation and Pathways Plan.
 The purpose of the open space component of the plan is to protect farmlands, important physical features, significant natural resources, and scenic areas as part of a larger effort to preserve natural character in portions of the Town.
 The open space component identifies appropriate, long-term land protection strategies that manage future growth in rural areas of the Town.
 The plan establishes a goal for open space protection in terms of both acres of protected land and the types of open space resources that the Town seeks to protect.
 The plan also establishes the principles and techniques for how these lands should be protected (for example: incentive based techniques such as tax incentives, acquisition or conservation easements). - Consider the use of term easements as an initial means for voluntary land preservation.
 Term easements involve tax incentives for the protection of open space.
 The incentives increase as the term of the easement increases.
 The term easement can be general, covering all undeveloped parcels of a specified acreage or more specific, such as farmland only.
 Once the term is up, the easement is lifted and the tax incentive ceases.
 The landowner could then seek to enter a new agreement, if desired. - Take advantage of the resources/knowledge of the Wilton Heritage Society to protect historic/cultural resources.
 Once important resources are identified, programs such as recognitions and tax incentives can be established to protect these sites.
 Preservation easement programs which provide significant tax incentives (up to 50%) if individuals agree to preserve a designated property, have been established in other communities within the Capital District. - Continue to ensure that land use policies outlined in the WWSA Comprehensive Plan for Water and Wastewater Management, the Town's Comprehensive Plan and the Town code are in conformance with one another.
 The clear policy outlined in the Comprehensive Plan for Water and Wastewater Management and supported by this comprehensive plan are important components to how future development occurs. - Consider creating development and architectural standards or guidelines for all commercial zones, including the hamlet areas.
 This could support a type of form based code approach.
 These design standards/guidelines will enhance the quality of proposed projects as well as help protect the existing commercial development.
 Design standards/guidelines will serve to protect adjacent structures and land uses particularly in transition areas where land use conflicts are more likely to occur.